 What is AR and VR?

-Augmented Reality (AR) and Virtual Reality (VR) are both immersive technologies that differ in the devices being used as well as the level of immersion of the user.
+Augmented Reality (AR) and Virtual Reality (VR) are both immersive technologies that differ in the devices used and the level of user immersion.
 Think of it this way:

 For example: BeatSaber on the Oculus Quest.

 We also use terms like Mixed Reality (MR) and Extended Reality (XR).
 MR is the combination of AR and VR, where digital objects interact with the real world.
-A good example of this is the Microsoft Hololens, or smart glasses.
+A good example of this is the Microsoft HoloLens, or smart glasses.
 XR is an umbrella term for all immersive technologies.
-You may see the term XR being used on our website in reference to our general work in VR and AR immersive technologies.
+You may see the term XR used on our website to refer to our general work in VR and AR immersive technologies.

 What is the difference between AR and VR?